trufflesuite/truffle/packages/truffle/docs/getting_started/build.md

 You can change this configuration and directory structure at any time.
 You aren't required to have a `javascripts` and `stylesheets` directory, for example, but make sure you edit your configuration accordingly.

 **Special note:** If you want the default builder to boostrap your application on the frontend, make sure you have a build target called `app.js` which the default builder can append code to.
-It will not bootstrap Javascript with any other filename.
+It will not bootstrap your application with any other filename.

 # Command